mrm-xiefan/vue-sample/client/README.md

 rapping axios to restGet, restPost, restPut, restDelete in **src/common/util.js**.

-## don't catch error by try or throw error
+## error process

-it's just my way. simplely do ever error handling soon (ex: popup a modal window to show error info) and then reject. if something need to do after error happened (ex: clear something on browser), catch the rejected promise and do it.
+it's just my way. i handle **frontend error** like this.

+don't catch error by try or throw error. simplely do ever error handling soon (ex: popup a modal window to show error info) and then reject. if something need to do after error happened (ex: clear something on browser), catch the rejected promise and do it.

 see more in **src/common/util.js** and **src/components/app2Body.js**